browser restore to workspace

 Chrome needs to be configured to allow restoring by selecting “Continue where you left off”, in the settings menu.
 Firefox always seems to ask when a crash occured, but you can also explicitly set the preferences to “Show my windows and tabs from last time”

 The program keeps configuration defaults and restore information in (by default) ~/.config/bws in bws.ini resp. *.bws files.
-Multiple restore settings are kept (which might be a privacy issue for you), and bws list will show you which ones (with a date-time-stamp). bws restore can take an argument to select a specific “save”“
+Multiple restore settings are kept (which might be a privacy issue for you), and bws list will show you which ones are kept (with a date-time-stamp). bws restore can take an argument to select a specific “save”

 The config file allows to expand the patterns that are matched on where /proc/PID/exe points to, to identify the windows for which information needs saving.
 A minimum number of windows can be specified that are necessary for restoring (in the configuration file or on the commandline; the commandline overrules the configuration file).
-This minimum prevents saves of browser windows when a single window is open asking for confirmation to restore previously opened windows.
+This minimum prevents saves of browser windows when a single window is open, e.g. the one asking you for confirmation to restore all previously opened windows.